mjung5/covid-vignette-api/README.md

     ##   <int>   <int>   <dbl>  <int>  <dbl>
     ## 1   269 4718816 790137.
 508494 753095

-`Summary_us_risk` table shows the average, median, and IQR scores of each risk state.
-I created a variable called RiskStatus based on the mean and median score.
-Five status set points of the number of confirmed cases are from “Very Low” (under 150,000 cases) to “Very High”(higher than 1,250,000 cases).
-Similar to the first summary table, this table also shows interesting results on very high status scores.
-The average score is significantly higher than the median score, and the IQR score in the very high category is also large.
-This means that states with confirmed cases higher than 1,250,000 are more spread out, but the majority are still around the median scores.
+First, `us_bystate` summary table using `us_live_risk` data shows interesting information.
+The average confirmed cases (790,137.1) is a little bit higher than the median score (508494), and the IQR score is also not extremely high.
+However, the difference between minimum (269) and maximum (4,718,816) numbers is extremely big.
+If I didn’t check the Minimum score or Maximum score, I would miss the gap between the two end values.

 ``` r
 #two categorical variables